pascalpepe/django-miniblog/CONTRIBUTING.md

 In practice, this means that all contributions must be signed off by adding the following line at the end of the commit log message:

-    Signed-off-by: Random J Developer <random@developer.example.org>
+    Signed-off-by: [real name of contributor] <[valid email address]>

-Please use your real name and a valid email address.
-If you set your user.name and user.email git configs, you can sign your commit automatically with ``git commit -s``.
+If you set the ``user.name`` and ``user.email`` options in your Git configuration, you can automatically sign off commits with ``git commit -s``.

 ### Copyright

 This project does not require copyright assignment.
 All individual contributors retain copyright to their own contributions.

-If you make **substantial** changes to an existing file, feel free add a copyright notice in the header **after** the existing ones:
+If you make substantial changes to an existing file, feel free add a copyright notice in the header after the existing ones:

     Copyright (C) [yyyy] [name of copyright owner]